-- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Inter local Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury.
+- a) The Local Government Surplus Trust Funds, or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperation Act; - b) Securities and Exchange Commission registered money market funds with the highest credit quality rating from a nationally recognized rating agency; - c) Interest bearing time deposits or savings accounts in qualified public depositories; - d) Direct obligations of the U.S. Treasury.

+Securities listed in c and d shall be invested to provide sufficient liquidity to pay obligations as they come due.
 In addition, surplus funds may be deposited into certificates of deposit which are insured and any unspent Bond proceeds are required to be held in investments as specified in the Bond Indenture.